telasmodelo/stackbit-theme-azimuth/content/blog/customer-loyalty.md

     A story about customer loyalty curabitur sed consectetur nisi.
 Integer sit amet commodo massa.
 date: 2019-04-23
 thumb_image: images/3_thumb.jpg
+thumb_image_alt: A group of people working in a cafe
 image: images/3.jpg
+image_alt: A group of people working in a cafe
 layout: post
 ---